PrefectHQ/prefect/docs/guides/specifying-upstream-dependencies.md

   boost: 2
 ---

-# Specifying Upstream Dependencies
+# Specify Upstream Dependencies

+Learn how to run tasks in a desired order.

-Results from a task can be provided to other tasks (or subflows) as upstream dependencies.
+You can provide results from a task to other tasks (or subflows) as upstream dependencies.
 Prefect uses upstream dependencies in two ways:

 1. To populate dependency arrows in the flow run graph
 2. To determine execution order for [concurrently submitted](/concepts/task-runners) units of work that depend on each other